 Another hand out from eons ago follows below.
 The broken toe cast on is often used whenever both the knit carriage and the ribber are used to create the fabric but stitches are dropped off one bed or the other, such as in drop stitch lace.
 The placement for the comb if the ribber stitches are to be dropped is illustrated below.
 Red and yellow show the areas held down by the comb’s wire that will remain on the main bed when the ribber stitches are dropped.
 Below it, the wrong placement of the comb for this purpose is shown.
 The reverse would be true if the main bed stitches were going to be the ones to be dropped Casting on the double bed previous blog posts

-racked cast on tips included racked cast for every needle rib, and samples knit on Passap, for 2X1 and 2X2 commercial ribs
+Racked ribber cast on and tips included racked cast for every needle rib, and samples knit on Passap, for 2X1 and 2X2 commercial ribs

 Picot cast on for every needle rib